Nynuphar/IDEAL-doc/docs/source/linkage.rst

 .. image:: G3.png

-As you can see in the figure, the date of birth and the Gender is different in both databases, so despite having the same name, these patients might not be the same person.
-In this case, I would consider these Geralt Whitewolf to be different people and would not "**Confirm**" and linked them.
+As you can see in the figure, the date of birth and the gender are different in both databases, so despite having the same name, these patients are likley not be the same person.
+In this case, I would consider these "Geralt Whitewolf" to be different people and would not "**Confirm**" and linked them.

 Edit a patient from the study